 We are following it closely

-This overview tells you what measures are coming and what they could mean for your business.
+- Below you will find a overview of the measures that are coming and what they could mean for your business.

-Once there is more clarity on the practicalities, we will further supplement this article with targeted info and in-depth articles that you can easily click through to.
+As soon as more clarity is, we further supplement this article with targeted info and in-depth articles to which you can easily click through.

 1. Capital gains tax on stocks and investments